-- 1. Two main goals when designing and implementing a dairy heifer housing system are (1) to provide a healthy, comfortable environment for heifers year round and (2) maintain a comfortable environment for the caregivers.
+- 1. Two main goals when designing and implementing a dairy heifer housing system are to (1) provide a healthy, comfortable environment for heifers year round and (2) maintain a comfortable environment for the caregivers.

 - 2. Heifers should be grouped by size or weight.
 Weaned heifers should be housed separately and in small groups.
 Groups of heifers after weaning should be within 200 pounds of each other.
 Thus, heifers should be housed in at least 7 to 8 groups which includes baby calves and weaned heifers in separate groups.
 Baby calves and recently weaned heifers should be housed separately from older heifers because these groups have different ventilation needs within the housing.
 Proper ventilation throughout the year is needed to control moisture, gases, and pollutants through proper air exchange and distribution for all age groups.
 When designing facilities for baby calves and weaned heifers, ventilation is important to provide for drier bedding and floor surfaces but they also need a draft-free environment.

 - 3. When sizing facilities, considerations include:

-- a. calving interval
+- calving interval

-- b. calving uniformity
+- calving uniformity

-- c. age at first calving
+- age at first calving

-- d. calf and heifer mortality
+- calf and heifer mortality

-- e. whether sexed semen is used
+- whether sexed semen is used